U4E uses an Integrated Policy Approach to accelerate adoption of energy-efficient lighting, appliances and equipment.

 Monitoring, verification and enforcement (MVE) involves overseeing products sold in the market, verifying compliance with standards and labels (e.g. by testing the products), enforcing these requirements, and reporting on the results so that consumers and businesses trust and benefit from market transformation activities.

 Environmentally Sound Management and Health considerations are crucial to ensure products do not cause undue harm to people or the planet during manufacturing, operation, or recycling/disposal.
 Potentially hazardous ingredients (e.g. mercury, toxins, ozone depleting or global warming refrigerants) must be handled according to global best practices.

 Making use of energy-efficient products is one of the most effective ways to reduce electricity consumption and mitigate climate change.

-To see a snapshot of the savings potential for each of U4E’s five focus product areas, and examples of the news items and publications available for each product, click on the links below.
+To see a snapshot of the savings potential for each of U4E’s focus product areas, and examples of the news items and publications available for each product, click on the links below.